Perspectives on Off-Label Use of Therapeutics in Rare Diseases

 Secondary Categories:

-FDA-approved specific therapy is not available to over 95% of rare diseases despite the success of the 1983 Orphan Drug Act (ODA) which provides fast-track FDA approval, marketing protection, tax incentives, and funding for clinical research in rare diseases.
-As a result, patients with rare genetic diseases often rely on off-label prescriptions, a prevalent practice in pediatrics.
-The examples include benzoate and dextromethorphan for glycine encephalopathy, albuterol for Pompe disease and empagliflozin (sodium-glucose co-transporter-2 inhibitor) for glycogen storage disease type 1b.
-Insurance coverage of off-label prescriptions varies widely.
-Some insurers may agree to cover the off-label use based on a published compendium or published evidence.
-However, they may deny coverage even when the use aligns with clinical guidelines.
-Moreover, some medications with proven effects in rare diseases, such as the chaperone therapy ambroxol (EMA-approved for mucolytic expectorant) for Parkinson’s disease, mucopolysaccharidosis type III (San Filippo disease) and Gaucher disease type 3, are not FDA-approved and cannot be prescribed or available in the US.
+Despite the success of the 1983 Orphan Drug Act (ODA)—which facilitates fast-track FDA approval, marketing protection, tax incentives, and funding for rare disease research—FDA-approved therapies remain unavailable for over 95% of rare diseases.
+As a result, patients with rare genetic disorders often rely on off-label prescriptions, a prevalent practice in pediatrics.
+Examples include benzoate and dextromethorphan for glycine encephalopathy, albuterol for Pompe disease, and empagliflozin (a sodium-glucose co-transporter-2 inhibitor) for glycogen storage disease type 1b.
+However, insurance coverage for off-label prescriptions varies widely.
+While some insurers may approve coverage based on published evidence or compendia, others may deny reimbursement—even when the usage aligns with clinical guidelines.

 Learning Objectives